 What the asset codes mean

 Putting these two things together, you may find references to stock asset codes that combine country and type acronyms.
-For example, USA-SCV represents small cap value stocks in the United States and EUR-TSM represents the total stock market of Europe.
+For example, USA-SCV represents small cap value stocks in the United States and WLD-TSM represents the World total stock market.
 While that may seem a little more complicated than you’re used to from other investing resources, Portfolio Charts is multinational so it’s important to be clear on definitions.
 Too often investing experts speak generally about the stock market when they’re really only talking about the United States.
 Every country is different!